hail-is/hail/hail/python/hail/docs/install/macosx.rst

 Install Hail on Mac OS X
 ========================

-- Install Java 8.
-We recommend using a
-  `packaged installation from Azul <https://www.azul.com/downloads/?version=java-8-lts&os=macos&package=jdk&show-old-builds=true>`__
+- Install Java 8 or Java 11.
+We recommend using a `packaged installation from Azul <https://www.azul.com/downloads/?version=java-8-lts&os=macos&package=jdk&show-old-builds=true>`__
   (make sure the OS version and architecture match your system) or using `Homebrew <https://brew.sh/>`__: